Please see the attached document for an announcement about our Section VIII wait list opening.

 Process for offering assistance

-- Application is reviewed for eligibility.
+- The application will be reviewed for eligibility.

-- When the individual's name is at the top of the list a meeting will be scheduled with the Housing Coordinator to verify citizenship and income.
+- When the individual's name is at the top of the wait list a meeting will be scheduled with the Housing Coordinator to verify citizenship and income.

 - The individual has 90 days from the issuance of the voucher to lease a unit.